uiharness/uiharness/code/libs/core/README.md

 [UIHarness](https://uiharness.com) targeting an [electron](https://electronjs.org/) desktop shell using [react](https://reactjs.org/) and [typescript](https://www.typescriptlang.org/).

-This module contains the development tools to UIHarness including:
+This module contains the development tools to use the UIHarness for both electron and the web, including:

 - CLI (command line interface)
 - JS bunder and development server.
 - Electron builder.
+- Web server.

 ## Installation